 - Stir until evenly incorporated.

-- Spoon batter evenly into your paper liners and bake as directed.
+- Spoon pumpkin muffin batter evenly into your paper liners and bake as directed.

-For the complete list of ingredients and instructions for this healthy pumpkin muffin recipe, please see the recipe below.
+These numbered steps match the numbered photos above and are for illustration purposes.
+For the complete list of ingredients and instructions, please see the printable recipe card below.

 Tips for working with almond flour